 - Pass the Practical Exam(s) in the presence of an NCCCO Auditor for the equipment type(s) you are seeking accreditation (even if currently certified)

 - Pass a Practical Examiner Accreditation Written Examination

 - Have a direct email address to receive email notifications from NCCCO (this may not be a shared address)

-If you fail the practical test at a Practical Examiner Accreditation Workshop, within 30 days you must pass a practical test in that category administered by an NCCCO Auditor selected by NCCCO.
+If you fail a practical exam during the audit, within 30 days you must pass a practical test in that category administered by an NCCCO Auditor even if you are no longer seeking accreditation.
 If you fail the practical test again, your certification in that category will be revoked.
 To be certified in that category again, you must pass the appropriate written and practical tests.
 Prior to taking the practical test(s), you must notify NCCCO so that NCCCO can audit the test site and Practical Examiner.

-Practical Examiners receive regular updates on the NCCCO Practical Examination Program via emailed Information Bulletins.
-These updates are also posted in a password-protected area on NCCCO’s website for Practical Examiners only.
+Practical Examiners receive regular updates on the NCCCO Practical Examination Program.
+These updates are also posted on NCCCO’s website at www.nccco.org.
 We encourage you to share your experiences as a Practical Examiner with NCCCO so that others may benefit.

-Accredited NCCCO Practical Examiners are not permitted to participate as Practical Examiners in any non-CCO crane-related personnel certification programs.
+Accredited NCCCO Practical Examiners are not permitted to participate as Practical Examiners in any non-NCCCO crane-related certification programs.